BrainAnnex/pForce/README.md

 The pForce Framework was originally developed as part of the "Brain Annex" project, but - as of version 4.0 - is now independent of it.

-This framework has been in active, continuous use on multiple web apps for years - some components for about a decade - and has been *released as Open Source* in Oct.
+This framework has been in active, continuous use on multiple web apps for years - some components for about a decade - and has been *released to Open Source* in Oct.
 2019 as version 4.0

 It is very modular, and it currently contains 10 components, with no external dependencies.